-I said last time that I was looking forward to Sid James but I want to open by talking about the other Kenneth.
+When discussing Carry On Teacher, I said I was looking forward to Sid James, but I want to open by talking about the other Kenneth.
 Prior to Carry On, Kenneth Connor replaced Peter Sellers on the radio show Ray’s a Laugh and understudied him on The Goon Show, so he had an excellent comedic heritage coming into the Carry On.
 Connor’s appearances bookend the series, showing up in the first seven films, then seven of the last eight.
 (Since Carry On Columbus was shot fourteen years after the penultimate film, Carry On Emmannuelle, it seems unfair to hold that against him.)

 Neurotics seemed to be a specialty of his, at least in these early runs.
-In Sergeant he’s a hypochondriac, in Teacher he’s an introvert inclined to spoonerisms.
+In Carry On Sergeant he’s a hypochondriac, in Carry On Teacher he’s an introvert inclined to spoonerisms.
 In Constable, Connor reaches new heights as an intensely superstitious man completely incapable of asking Constable Passworthy (Joan Sims) out on a date until he knows her sign.

 Later, he started playing more lecherous, leering characters, turning him into sort of a Sid James, Jr. Connor is better served playing neurotics.